 - Provide practical examples of how these circumstances affected your ability to engage with your studies and/or your academic performance.
-For example, did your circumstances affect your attendance, focus/concentration, ability to manage or prioritise workload.
-And were you unable to attend exams or submit assignments or were your results otherwise negatively impacted?
+For example, did your circumstances affect your attendance, focus/concentration, or ability to manage/prioritise workload?
+And were you unable to attend exams or submit assignments, or were your results otherwise negatively impacted, as a result?

 - Specify if and when you submitted an exceptional circumstances claim and what the outcome was.

 It is necessary within one of the following sections to explain why you did not, or were not able to, submit an exceptional circumstances claim in relation to these circumstances within the prescribed time frame.

 This is an important part of the appeal form as it will not be sufficient within your appeal to demonstrate that you were experiencing exceptional circumstances – you will also need to provide a clear and compelling reason for not having submitted an exceptional circumstances claim (or, for Postgraduate Research students, an extension or leave of absence request) at the time that you experienced difficulties.
 If you do not give a “good reason” for not submitting an exceptional circumstances claim, your appeal will not be upheld.